mapbox/cpp/glossary.md

 How much work is required by a task.
 Improving efficiency requires doing less work and results in [performance improvements](#performance).
 An efficient program is one which does the minimum (that we're aware of) amount of work to accomplish a given task.

 -   See also: CppCon 2014: Chandler Carruth "Efficiency with Algorithms, Performance with Data Structures" <https://youtu.be/fHNmRkzxHWs?t=754>

+### expressive

+Exposing intent clearly through programming language constructs.
+Not resorting to boiler-plate code and/or over-commenting to achieve it.

 ### optimization technique